flashlight/wav2letter/recipes/mling_pl/README.md

 Semi-supervised learning through pseudo-labeling has become a staple of state-of-the-art monolingual speech recognition systems.
 In this work, we extend pseudo-labeling to massively multilingual speech recognition with 60 languages.
 We propose a simple pseudo-labeling recipe that works well even with low-resource languages: train a supervised multilingual model, fine-tune it with semi-supervised learning on a target language, generate pseudo-labels for that language, and train a final model using pseudo-labels for all languages, either from scratch or by fine-tuning.
 Experiments on the labeled Common Voice and unlabeled VoxPopuli datasets show that our recipe can yield a model with better performance for many languages that also transfers well to LibriSpeech.

-We provide are pretrained models and a script to run inference on a sample audio file.
+We provide our pretrained models and a script to run inference on a sample audio file.

 ## Inference

 #### Step 1:
-Download the pretrained model and tokens file
+Download the pretrained model and tokens file:

 | Model | Arch | Link |
 | - | - | - |
-Large | model_with_externally_controlled_reshaping_big_lid.cpp | https://dl.fbaipublicfiles.com/wav2letter/mling_pl/checkpoint_large.bin
+Large | mling_large.cpp | https://dl.fbaipublicfiles.com/wav2letter/mling_pl/checkpoint_large.bin

 Tokens file : https://dl.fbaipublicfiles.com/wav2letter/mling_pl/tokens-all.lst